 TIPS TO MAKE YOUR LIFE EASIER

-As you read through this list, I encourage you to think creatively about how you can apply these ideas to your own life.
+As you read through this list of simple living tips, I encourage you to think creatively about how you can apply these ideas to your own life.

 What works for me might not be appropriate in your life but I think most of the broader principles are universal tips to make life easier.

 1. CREATE BOUNDARIES + WRITE YOUR OWN RULES

 I’m probably not the first person to tell you that it’s important to create boundaries.
 We all need to know our limits and to ask others to respect them—but did you know that it’s also important to set boundaries with yourself.

 If not, then you are missing out on a simple yet powerful way of making your life easier!